Factbox: Trump administration departures, resignations and firings

 Scott Pruitt - The Environmental Protection Agency chief quit on July 5 under fire over a series of ethics controversies.

-David Shulkin - White House officials said on March 28 the Veteran Affairs secretary would resign.
-Shulkin had become a distraction due to a wave of speculation about his future.
+David Shulkin - White House officials said on March 28 that the Veteran Affairs secretary would resign.

 H.R.
-McMaster - The national security adviser was replaced on March 22 with John Bolton, according to a Trump tweet.
+McMaster - The national security adviser was replaced on March 22 with John Bolton.

-Rex Tillerson - The secretary of state was fired by Trump on March 13 after rifts between them over international issues.
+Rex Tillerson - The secretary of state was fired by Trump on March 13 after rifts between them.
+On Friday, Trump tweeted that Tillerson was “dumb as a rock” and “lazy as hell.”

-Gary Cohn - The National Economic Council director and former Goldman Sachs president said on March 5 he would resign, having lost a fight with Trump over tariffs.
+Gary Cohn - The National Economic Council director and former Goldman Sachs president said on March 5 he would resign.

 Hope Hicks - The White House communications director, a long-serving and trusted Trump aide, resigned on Feb.
 28.